YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 #.
 To run individual unit and functional tests, you pass the test descriptor
    to ``run.js``.

-   ``$ ./run.js test -f --path func --descriptor examples/newsboxes/newsboxes_descriptor.json --port 4000``
+   ``$ ./run.js test -f --path func --descriptor examples/newsboxes/newsboxes_descriptor.json --port 4000 --reuseSession``

    The command above runs the functional test for the ``newsboxes`` application.
 The ``--path`` option indicates that the